 To determine the relationship between biology and streamflow conditions, habitat utilization data for fishes and mussels will be developed to evaluate a variety of habitat factors such as depth, substrate, mean column velocity, bed velocity, cover, etc. That information will result in habitat suitability criteria, which can then be integrated with simulations of instream habitat modeling (see 2D hydraulic models above) to develop an index of habitat availability for various flow conditions.
 The development of habitat suitability criteria for fishes in the middle and lower Brazos River may require the approach of grouping fishes into guilds (e.g. habitat guilds) using multivariate techniques in conjunction with supplemental life history information.
-A guild approach would simplify assessments (over 60 species historically and over 50 species currently in the lower San Antonio River sub-basin), but maintain an assemblage-based approach for addressing instream flow requirements and can be used in a complementary assessment of habitat suitability for individual key species.
-A GIS-based physical habitat model will be used to assess habitat versus flow relationships, including diversity.
+A guild approach would simplify assessments (over 60 species historically collected in the middle and lower Brazos River sub-basin), but maintain an assemblage-based approach for addressing instream flow requirements and can be used in a complementary assessment of habitat suitability for individual key species.
+A GIS-based physical habitat model will be used to assess habitat versus flow relationships, including mesohabitat diversity.